topcoder-platform/legacy-payment-processor/ReadMe.md

 7. Start the app in docker by issuing `docker-compose up` in the `docker directory`

 8. When you are running the application for the first time, It will take some time initially to download the image and install the dependencies

+9. For sending messages to kafka, open a terminal and issue `docker exec -it kafkaC /opt/kafka/bin/kafka-console-producer.sh --broker-list localhost:9093 --topic challenge.notification.update` Once the producer is up and running, send events as required.

 ## Verification
 Refer to the verification document `Verification.md`